yanghua/banyan/README.md

 * IHandlerChain: defined handle method，used to implement `handler-chain`
 * MessageCarryHandlerChain: implemented ***IHandlerChain*** ,and built a handler-chain for processing message

-###router info
-the message's router model depends the rabbitmq's topic mode and a tree topology structure.
-And the tree node just has two types: `exchange`, `queue`.

-here, both of them were be abstracted as a structure `Node`.

-it's structure listed below：
-![img 7][7]

-It is a simple Java POJO.

-this is data base's table schema:
-![img 8][8]

 ##server
 the message bus also depends some core service build around the RabbitMQ.
 These service run as a long-time deamon service host in a server. the service itself is the user of `client` and it use queue `proxy.message.system.server`.